KingKowa/Personal-Portfolio-MobileVersion/README.md

 3. Add "footer" section containing the "contact form" to the project.

+4. Use media queries to make sure the website displays correctly on desktop screens.

 ## Built With :
 Major languages : HTML5, CSS3
 Frameworks